rickybok/seneca-test/README.md

 * The component font size is fixed to 24px.
 * The component wraps when it gets under 600px.
 * The minimum width the component supports is 320px.
+* The maximum lines shown is 2 lines.

 ## Installation
 Yarn: